 - AZZZ statement before the tripartite meeting on May 18th, 2020: https://hsr.rokovania.sk/2020-/

 Workers under precautionary confinement and/or suffering from COVID-19 benefit from a more generous coverage than the one for regular illnesses (similar to workplace accidents – 75% of social security regulatory base instead of 60%).
 During the two weeks of full lockdown, a full paid leave was granted for workers of non-essential activities that could not be carried out by teleworking with a compensation of non-worked days before the end of the year.
-Workers with family responsibilities due to school closures or need to provide care for family members can adapt their time and working conditions during this period (recently extended until three months after the end of the state of alarm).
+Workers with family responsibilities due to school closures or need to provide care for family members could adapt their time and working conditions during this period.
 Firms cannot terminate temporary contracts during the crisis.

 Minimum contribution periods for unemployment benefits have been suspended during the crisis, including for temporary workers and eligibility has also been extended for some groups of workers (those with permanent discontinuous contracts or domestic employees).
 Extraordinary allowances and benefits for self-employed workers, affected by the suspension of economic activity, have also been adopted.
 It is also possible to combine unemployment benefits with temporary employment in agriculture under certain conditions.

 There have been significant changes in the temporary employment adjustment schemes (ERTEs – Expedientes de Regulación Temporal de Empleo).
 Procedures have been simplified and access is now granted to all workers affected by employment suspension or working time reduction, regardless of their contribution period.
 The objective is to minimize dismissals during this period and facilitate a quick recovery of the activity once the confinement measures are lifted.
 Unemployment benefits received under the temporary employment adjustment scheme do not count in terms of consumption of unemployment benefit rights during the state of alarm and there is an exemption of social contributions during the period (100% for SMEs, 75% for the rest).
 Recent legislative changes have also allowed that ERTEs can be applicable in sectors considered essential but having nevertheless suffered a reduction in revenues due to confinement measures.
 All temporary employment adjustments process related to the Covid-19 crisis are covered under these provisions, even if they were initiated before the approval of the measure.
 The condition to use ERTE’s is that economic dismissals are not allowed in these firms, being this one aspect that was reformed after an agreement with firm associations and trade unions.
-ERTEs were initially designed to cover the situation of workers until the end of the state of the alarm, but they were extended until June 30th and prorogued again until September 30th.
-A new extension until January 31st 2021 has been recently approved and legislation has been changed to allow new entries into the system due to restrictive measures recently approved.
+ERTEs were initially designed to cover the situation of workers until the end of the state of the alarm, but they were extended until June 30th 2020 and prorogued again until September 30th 2020.
+New extensions until January 31st 2021, May 31st 2021, September 30th 2021 and February 20th 2022 have been systematically approved with some minor modifications.
+The last extension approved in September 2021 put the focus on the need to (re)training workers still covered by ERTEs.

 But the most relevant measure in this area is the approval of a new minimum income scheme (Ingreso Minimo Vital – IMV) entering into force on June 15th 2020.
 It guarantees an annual income level to all citizens depending on a vulnerability assessment based on the characteristics of the household and its wealth and income levels.
 For a household formed by a single adult, the minimum guaranteed amount is 5,538 euros per year but this figure increases up to 12,184 for a household formed by 2 adults and 3 children.
-The government expects that about 850,000 households and 2.3 million people would benefit from this scheme with a total expense of around 3 billion euros.
+The government expected that about 850,000 households and 2.3 million people would benefit from this scheme with a total expense of around 3 billion euros.
+According to latest data available, in September 2021 nearly 1,5 million applications have been received since the adoption of the measure, but only 337,000 of them fulfilled the criteria covering around 800,000 people, a figure that is still far away from the initial objective of the government.

 Given the dramatic impact of the Covid-19 restrictions on the labor market it is not surprising that the Swedish government, as governments elsewhere, imposed a number of targeted economic policy measures, some of which we summarize here.
 The specific policy measures appear to have had three objectives: